 The #1 cause of death for American teens is car accidents.
-This week — October 18th to 24th — is National Teen Driver Safety Week.
-The United States Congress established this event in 2007 as a way to raise awareness and seek solutions for a tragically persistent problem.
+October’s National Teen Driver Safety Week was established by Congress in 2007 as a way to raise awareness and seek solutions for a tragically persistent problem.

 Did you know?
 Teen drivers between the ages of 16 and 19 are four times more likely to be involved in a fatal car accident than adult drivers.
 16-year-olds, specifically, have the highest crash rates of any driver demographic.
 Risks increase with each additional passenger added to the vehicle.